1990s Armenian energy crisis: Aftermath

 The Armenian electricity system reached 3914 MW of installed (full) capacity.
 However, only 2845 MW (73%) is currently operating.
 Electricity is mainly produced from 3 sources: nuclear (34%), thermal (32%) and hydro (34%).
 Over the past few years this number has increased as many new power plants have been constructed.
 Currently, Gas-powered turbines provide 25% of Armenia's electricity.
 These turbines not only produce a large amount of electricity, but they are also very efficient, which in turn has reduced the price for 1 kWh from 400 AMD to 160-170 AMD.
 There are also a few small power plants with a capacity of 50 MW.
 One is Yerevan Thermoelectric Plant, which produces electricity mainly for Nairit Chemical Plant.
 The other is Vanadzor Thermoelectric Plant, which is not currently operational, but will operate for Vanadzor Chemical Plant when it opens.
 Metsamor Nuclear Power Plant produces approximately 440 MW of electricity at full capacity, but only 1 of the units (the 2nd unit) is operating.

 The largest portion of electricity production comes from hydropower plants.
 The largest hydropower plants in Armenia are Sevan-Hrazdan and Vorotan cascades, which can produce up to 960 MW of electricity.
-The Armenian electricity sector was in a real crisis from 1990–1995, but people were able to survive in such conditions, and now have a reliable electricity supply system.
+The Armenian electricity sector was in a real crisis from 1990 to 1995, but people were able to survive in such conditions, and now have a reliable electricity supply system.